Recent developments on Oka manifolds: Introduction: flexibility versus rigidity

 \section{Introduction: flexibility versus rigidity}

-A major driving force of developments in complex analytic geometry is the dichotomy between flexibility and rigidity properties of complex structures.
+A major driving force of developments in complex analytic geometry is the dichotomy between flexibility and rigidity phenomena.

-Prime examples of holomorphic flexibility are the approximation theorems of Runge and Oka--Weil, and the extension (interpolation) theorems of Weierstrass and Oka--Cartan.
-These show that complex Euclidean spaces $\C^n$ admit plenty of holomorphic maps from all Stein manifolds, that is, closed complex submanifolds of complex Euclidean spaces.
-Modern Oka theory deals with complex manifolds which admit plenty of holomorphic maps from all Stein manifolds in a precise sense which is modelled on these classical theorems.
+Prime examples of holomorphic flexibility include the approximation theorems of Runge and Oka--Weil and the extension--interpolation theorems of Weierstrass and Oka--Cartan.
+These classical results show that complex Euclidean spaces $\C^n$ admit plenty of holomorphic maps from all Stein manifolds, that is, closed complex submanifolds of complex Euclidean spaces.
+Oka theory deals with complex manifolds which admit plenty of holomorphic maps from all Stein manifolds in a precise sense which is modelled on these classical theorems, and with applications of these properties to problems in complex geometry and wider.

-Opposite to flexibility are rigidity phenomena.
-The most basic ones are described by Picard's theorem (every holomorphic map $\C\to \C\setminus \{0,1\}$ is constant) and the Schwarz--Pick lemma (holomorphic self-maps of the disc $\D=\{z\in\C:|z|<1\}$ are distance-decreasing in the Poincar\'e metric).
-These led to the main rigidity property which a complex manifold $Y$ may have, Kobayashi hyperbolicity, asking that the derivative of a holomorphic map $f:\D\to Y$ from the disc at the origin $0\in \D$ is bounded in terms of the value $f(0)=y\in Y$.
-In particular, there are no nonconstant holomorphic maps $\C\to Y$ into a hyperbolic manifold.
-There are several subtler rigidity properties such as the existence of nonconstant bounded plurisubharmonic functions and non-dominability by Euclidean spaces.
-A great majority of complex manifolds are at least somewhat rigid.
-In particular, no compact complex manifold of general type is dominable by Euclidean spaces (Kobayashi and Ochiai \cite{KobayashiOchiai1975}), and a generic projective hypersurface in $\CP^n$ of large degree is hyperbolic (Brotbek \cite{Brotbek2017}).
+Opposite to flexibility, the basic rigidity phenomena are described by Picard's theorem, saying that every holomorphic map $\C\to \C\setminus \{0,1\}$ is constant, and the Schwarz--Pick lemma to the effect that holomorphic self-maps of the disc $\D=\{z\in\C:|z|<1\}$ are distance-decreasing in the Poincar\'e metric.
+These are instances of the main rigidity property which a complex manifold $Y$ may have, Kobayashi hyperbolicity, asking that the size of the derivative of a holomorphic map $f:\D\to Y$ at $0\in \D$ is locally bounded above in terms of the value $f(0)\in Y$.
+In particular, there are no nonconstant holomorphic maps $\C\to Y$ into a hyperbolic complex manifold.
+There are several weaker notions of rigidity, such as the existence of nonconstant bounded plurisubharmonic functions and non-dominability by Euclidean spaces.

+For Riemann surfaces we have a clear dichotomy --- either the surface is Oka or it is Kobayashi hyperbolic \cite[Corollary 5.6.4]{Forstneric2017E}.
+The former ones are $\CP^1$, $\C$, $\C^*=\C\setminus \{0\}$ and tori, while the hyperbolic ones are quotients of the disc.
+A majority of complex manifolds of dimension $>1$ are at least somewhat rigid.
+In particular, a compact complex manifold of general type is not dominable by Euclidean spaces (Kobayashi and Ochiai \cite{KobayashiOchiai1975}), and a generic projective hypersurface in $\CP^n$ of sufficiently large degree is hyperbolic (Brotbek \cite{Brotbek2017}).